Twig Templating in Eliona

 Introduction to Twig Templating

-Eliona uses -> [External Link] Twig, a powerful and flexible templating engine for JavaScript and PHP, for the dynamic generation of message content.
+Eliona uses -> [External Link] Twigarrow-up-right, a powerful and flexible templating engine for JavaScript and PHP, for the dynamic generation of message content.
 Twig allows you to define templates that are used by external messaging services such as SMS, Google Chat, Slack, or email.

 Twig.js Version